yvjietx/Med-Search-R1/README.md

 The concept of Search-R1 is inspired by [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1) and [TinyZero](https://github.com/Jiayi-Pan/TinyZero/tree/main).
 Its implementation is built upon [veRL](https://github.com/volcengine/verl) and [RAGEN](https://github.com/ZihanWang314/RAGEN/tree/main).
 We sincerely appreciate the efforts of these teams for their contributions to open-source research and development.
-We thank Jinsung Yoon and Sercan Arik for insightful discussions.

 ## Awesome work powered or inspired by Search-R1